Flytoget: Operations

-Departures operate every ten minutes from Oslo Central Station (Oslo S) to the airport - i.e. six trains pr. hour.
+Departures operate every ten minutes from Oslo Central Station (Oslo S) to the airport - i.e. six trains per hour.
 Half of the trains originate in Drammen, making five intermediate stops before Oslo S, and again at Lillestrøm.
-One starts from Oslo S and go directly to Gardermoen without intermediate stops.
-Two start from Stabekk and calls at Lysaker, Skøyen, Nationaltheateret and Oslo S. On Saturdays, Sunday mornings and in most of July, Flytoget does not operate the direct trains from Oslo S or Stabekk — only the 20-minute headway all-stop trains.
+One starts from Oslo S and goes directly to Gardermoen without intermediate stops.
+Two start from Stabekk with stops at Lysaker, Skøyen, Nationaltheateret and Oslo S. On Saturdays, Sunday mornings and during most of July, Flytoget does not operate the direct trains from Oslo S or Stabekk — only the 20-minute headway all-stop trains.
 While the services northeast from Oslo S to the airport use the high-speed Gardermo Line, those westwards towards Asker use the Drammen Line built in 1870–72 and the Asker Line; so while the 48 km from Oslo S to the airport can be done in 19 minutes, the 24 km from Asker to Oslo S takes 26 minutes.
 The latter does however include stops at five stations: Nationaltheatret, Skøyen, Lysaker, Sandvika and Asker.

 Competition is offered from other means of ground transport and by Vy who operate trains from and to the airport.
 This includes one hourly departure with line R12 of the Oslo Commuter Rail north to Eidsvoll and south to Oslo, Drammen and Kongsberg; two regional trains (line RE10 and RE11) hourly north to Eidsvoll and Lillehammer and south to Drammen and Vestfold; and five daily express trains to Dombås and Trondheim calling Oslo Airport Station, including one night train (although the express trains to Trondheim do not accept passengers only travelling between Oslo and Gardermoen).

-The price of a ticket to Oslo is NOK 180, though higher if departing from Sandvika, Asker and Drammen.
+The price of a ticket to Oslo is NOK 230, though higher if departing from Sandvika, Asker and Drammen.
 Reduced fares with 50% discount are offered to senior citizens, children, youth under 21 years, students, benefit recipients and military personnel.
 Flytoget tickets are not valid on Vy trains, and vice versa.
 Vy tickets are generally cheaper, though not for some groups with reduced fare; for instance students are granted a greater discount with Flytoget than with Vy.
 Ticket can either be bought at vending machines or as e-tickets; there is no seat reservation.

 Flytoget transported 5.4 million passengers in 2007, a 34% market share of airport ground transport.
 Flytoget boasts a high service quality, with 96% of departures arriving within 3 minutes of schedule and only 0.4% of departures canceled.
 Part of this is due to the airport express trains receiving priority over other trains in the limited capacity around Oslo.
 Flytoget was announced to have the most satisfied, and the fourth most loyal customers of all Norwegian companies in 2008, by the customer satisfaction survey conducted by the Norwegian School of Management.
 The same year Flytoget was declared the best place of work in Norway by Great Place to Work.
-During the 2007 recruitment half of the newly educated train divers chose Flytoget over Vy, mostly due to higher wages.
+During the 2007 recruitment half of the newly educated train drivers chose Flytoget over Vy, mostly due to higher wages.